-Extra-Curricular Opportunities
+Co-Curricular and Opportunities

-Extra-curricular activities are numerous and differ from term to term, catering for as many interests as possible.
-Farnborough Hill offers activities such as Badminton, Netball, Hockey, Football, Basketball, Swimming, Gymnastics, Choir, Orchestra, Swing Band, Science Club, Green Fingers (horticultural group), Debating, Public Speaking, Art Club and Craft Club.
+Co-curricular activities are numerous and differ from term to term, catering for as many interests as possible.
+Farnborough Hill offers over 100 activities across the age range such as Badminton, Netball, Hockey, Football, Basketball, Swimming, Gymnastics, Choir, Orchestra, Swing Band, Science Club, Green Fingers (horticultural group), Debating, Public Speaking, Art Club and Craft Club.
 Pupils have the opportunity to participate in the Duke of Edinburgh Bronze, Silver and Gold Awards.
 Gold pupils usually start the award in the Lower Sixth and complete it in the Upper Sixth.
 Bronze pupils start the course in Year 9 and attend the training and assessed expeditions.
 There are regular trips to museums, theatres, lectures, activities holidays, field trips and visits abroad.
-Retreats are arranged for each year group.
+Retreats are arranged via the School Chaplain for each Year Group.
+Furthermore, each Year Group has regular PSHEE days, where they gain 'soft skills' to help them grow and develop as wellrounded individuals.
 Contributions to various charities is a key part of life at Farnborough Hill and forges links with the wider community, as well as enhancing pupils' leadership skills.
 The curriculum is further enhanced by Think Tanks and visiting speakers and whole school initiatives such as Buzz Club, a programme for Year 5 pupils, run by the Outreach Co-ordinator, which develops further links with the wider community.